Skip to contents

 Value

-Returns a data frame that contains the studyID, subjectID, and the Tau U effect sizes and 3 different variance approximations: v1 is an empirical variance approximation based on the observed pairwise comparisons, v2 is a Mann-Whitney-style theoretical variance approximation that ignores baseline trend variability, and v3 is a phase-contrast variance approximation that adds a baseline-trend component.
+Returns a data frame that contains the studyID, subjectID, and the Tau-U effect size and 3 different variance approximations: v1 is an empirical variance approximation based on the observed pairwise comparisons, v2 is a Mann-Whitney-style theoretical variance approximation that ignores baseline trend variability, and v3 is a phase-contrast variance approximation that adds a baseline-trend component when requested.
+The output also includes the lag-1 autocorrelation estimate used by the optional autocorrelation correction, the selected correction label, and the final variance multiplier applied to v1, v2, and v3.

 Details

 Tau-U is computed by contrasting the first phase in phase_order with the second.
 Supplying phase_order is recommended whenever the intended baseline and intervention labels are known.
-Each study-subject combination must contain observations from both phases.
-The revised denominator uses m * n, while the original denominator adds the baseline trend term m * (m - 1) / 2.
+Each study-subject combination must contain observations from both phases. baseline_trend_adjust = TRUE computes the baseline-trend-corrected Tau-U; baseline_trend_adjust = FALSE computes the unadjusted A-vs-B nonoverlap Tau.
+For baseline-trend-corrected Tau-U, the revised denominator uses m * n, while the original denominator adds the baseline trend term m * (m - 1) / 2.

 The Mann-Whitney-style theoretical variance approximation v2 is $$ \mathrm{Var}(\tau_U) = \frac{m n (m + n + 1) / 12}{d^2}, $$ using the same denominator d.